Cr4sh/openreil/README.md

 * SSE instructions support for x86 and x86_64.
 * AVX instructions support for x86 and x86_64.
 * Complete API reference.
+* SMT solvers support.
+* Symbolic execution.
-* REIL to LLVM IR translation.
+* REIL &#8594; LLVM IR &#8594; binary code translation.
-* Examples of libopnreil usage in PIN and DynamoRIO modules.
+* Examples of libopenreil usage in PIN and DynamoRIO modules.
 * DynamoRIO based tracer that saves IR traces into the MongoDB collection.
-* Symbolic execution on the top of `pyopenreil.VM` module.
 * Out of the box support of LLDB and Immunity Debugger.